Moremar/IT_tutorials/Docker/README.md

 Kubernetes is an alternative to AWS ECS that is independent of any cloud service, and that became the standard for container orchestration.
 It can be thought as a kind of Docker-Compose for multiple machines.
-The architecture of the containers deployment is specified in a Kubernetes file, that can be used with any cloud provider.
+The architecture of the containers deployment is specified in Kubernetes resource files, that can be used with any cloud provider.
-This config file may be extended with cloud provider specific properties, but overall the same file is used on any provider.
+This config file may be extended with cloud provider specific properties, but overall the same files are used on any provider.

 ### Kubernetes Architecture